elunna/nerfhack-changelog/README.md

 * She goes from level 20 to 24
 * She gets -8AC (a big buff from 2AC)
 * Her weapon attack goes from 2d4 to 4d4
-* Instead of a single poisonous bite, she gets three poisonous snake bite attacks.
+* Instead of a single poisonous bite, she gets two poisonous snake bite attacks.
+* Medusa also gets a stoning bite (EvilHack).
 * Medusa gets infravision

 #### Wizard of Yendor